DataScienceSpecialization/courses/07_RegressionModels/01_07_inference/index.md

 ---
 ## Review
 * Statistics like $\frac{\hat \theta - \theta}{\hat \sigma_{\hat \theta}}$ often have the following properties.
-    1. Is normally distributed and has a finite sample Student's T distribution if the estimated variance is replaced with a sample estimate (under normality assumptions).
+    1. Is normally distributed and has a finite sample Student's T distribution if the  variance is replaced with a sample estimate (under normality assumptions).
     3. Can be used to test $H_0 : \theta = \theta_0$ versus $H_a : \theta >, <, \neq \theta_0$.
     4. Can be used to create a confidence interval for $\theta$ via $\hat \theta \pm Q_{1-\alpha/2} \hat \sigma_{\hat \theta}$ where $Q_{1-\alpha/2}$ is the relevant quantile from either a normal or T distribution.